hanjingboo/react-script-antd-pro/README.md

-# react-script-antd-pro
+# react-scripts-antd-pro
-Use the react-script to build ant-design-pro.
+Use the react-scripts to build ant-design-pro.